-Big Feeling Ice Cream Creates Nostalgic Moments in Pints
+Big Feeling Opens Ice Cream Shop in the Dead of Winter

-“I wanted it to reflect the literal feelings you get from having something so nostalgic and emotionally charged as a good ice cream cone,” Maddalena says.
+“I wanted it to reflect the literal feelings you get from having something so nostalgic and emotionally charged as a good ice cream cone,” Maddalena said in a previous interview in 2022.
 “Most people have a recollection from their childhood of a sweet treat or dessert that really stands out to them.
 I thought the name Big Feeling really reflected that experience.”

 Maddalena started making ice cream regularly in 2016 after receiving a Cuisinart ice cream maker as a wedding gift.